 I appreciate the art of words.
 I think writing is like rearranging a living space, each piece must bring balance, peace, comfort, and pleasure to the space.
 And I think writing should in some way bring at least some of those things.

 I tend to be more of a protagonist in life but especially in writing.
 But I also have this very antagonistic, overwhelming part of me.
 In an almost sick kind of way, I like being the antagonist.
 It must be a first born trait.

-I remember learning about the characters of writing in a Literature of the Bible class in college.
+I remember learning about the characteristics of writing in a Literature of the Bible class at university.
 It was at the University of Maryland, although I wasn’t in Maryland, I was in Okinawa, Japan.
 I like the way this writer explains the roles of an antagonist and protagonist.
 Basically, I am just saying that my personality which is both fighter and peacemaker is what I want to express in my writing and I liken it to the antagonist and protagonist roles in literature.

 Sidebar: There is something to be said about the richness of University coursework as compared to a community college.
 I would never minimize my varied work at the local community college, as both an academic advisor and alumnus.
 I remember the first writing class where I learned about the elements of literature.
 Adding this sidebar is one thing I remember learning.
 And even though it’s not exactly fitting in this type of writing, I am still doing it anyway; why, because I am an innovative rule breaker and a kind antagonist.

 I don’t like reading all writing, there is a part of me that appreciates all writing because I am a writer.
 But not all writers really have what it takes to write.
 I think I have what it takes, with more effort and learning, to be the writer I want to become.